Akopalips/firstry/README.md

 # firstry

+"""

+Project was made as test task:

+    parsing "h1" and "title" from sites' url.

-app was created for python 3.7.3
+The app was created for python 3.7.3

+"""

+Start:

 1.Run pip install -r requirements.txt